 are automatable, you can even start with normal playback and then morph to complete audio chaos.

 - Attack knob (ATT) - Sets the attack and decay length of each grain (i.e.

 fade in/fade out time).
 The time is added (twice - fade in and fade out)

 to the length of the grain.

-- Grain Hold wheel (HOLD) - Specifies the length of each grain.
+- Grain Hold knob (HOLD) - Specifies the length of each grain.

-- Grain Spacing wheel (G.SP) - Controls the grain spacing in playback.
+- Grain Spacing knob (G.SP) - Controls the grain spacing in playback.
 Turn

 to right for greater spacing between played grains (slower playback).
 Turn

 - Wave Spacing knob (W.SP) - This parameter controls the amount of grains